thirumurthis/Learnings/AI_Qdrant_spring_langflow/notes.md

-RAG system with Qdrant vector database using Spring AI and Langflow
+### RAG system in Spring AI and Langflow using Qdrant Vector Storage

-Recently exploring Spring AI and looking to build a simple RAG based application.
-In this case wanted to load some of my bank transaction statement and use llama3.2 LLM model running in ollama and ask AI to see if I could get extract data.

-Spring AI:
-  - The Spring AI application ingests the data to Qdrant and during application start up.
-The REST API takes in input and passes to the Ollama LLM model.

-Langflow:
-  - Langflow is a visual way (low to no-code) to build AI workflows, in this blog used Langflow deployed to local docker.
-The RAG system built without any code.
+The motivation of the article is use AI with my financial statements as context and ask questions around those.
+In order to build everything locally had to use RAG approach.
+The statements in this case used a text file with the transaction history for few months and injected to the Qdrant Vector store with mxbai-embed-large model is used.

+To deploy the models in local have used Ollama in docker container.
+The embedding model and the llama3.2 LLM model is running in the Ollama container, which can is accessed via http://localhost:11434

+RAG system with Spring AI

+This is a simple Spring Boot application with the Spring AI dependencies included with  the Qdrant vector store auto configuration.
+The Qdrant vector store access configuration is configured in the application.yaml.
+The text file with statement is placed under the resources/docs folder.
+These files are ingested to Qdrant vector store on startup.
+The REST endpoint is exposed to take user input in this case we use curl with -d option, which is passed to Ollamachat model configured to use the vector store.
+The response will be printed in the screen.
+There is no UI for user inputs for this application.

+Langflow

+Langflow is a visual way to build AI workflows, this is literally low-to-no code approach, not intended for production environment.
+In this article the Langflow is deployed in Docker container, and different components are used to create the RAG system to connect to local vector storage and LLM model.
+The data to vector store is loaded under collections, we could see this in the Qdrant UI, the Langflow injects read file component reads the text file and loads to a new collection.
+The Qdrant component properties should be configured differently since using local applications, by default it tries to use SSL transport.
+The Qdrant component in Langflow should use url which uses the Qdrant Docker container IP itself.

+This article doesn't details the Langflow, refer the documentation for more info.

+Take away

+Using local models is very slow and the response accuracy is very less

 ## Deploying the required components